USU 1320: History and Civilization

 At the moment, however, that seems unlikely, and the work of modern medical researchers centers more on the plagues which threaten and ravage the world today: AIDS, Ebola, Dengue fever, avian flu and the like.
 These, for the most part, stem from viruses, not bacteria, and draw attention toward the effort to find cures for viral infections.
 Recent research, however, has shown that the barrier between the world of the virus and the bacillus is not as impermeable as it might seem.
 Statistical analysis of AIDS mortalities has turned up an intriguing connection between the diseases plaguing us today and the one our Eurasian predecessors endured.
 To wit, data suggest that people whose ancestors come from those areas of Europe which suffered most heavily during the Black Death coincide with populations today which exhibit lower rates of mortality from AIDS.

 If this thesis is correct, it means that the exposure of their ancestors

 to Plague enhances the possibility that certain peoples will in general

 be able to resist AIDS more effectively.
 Thus, the past indeed has great

 the report about this theory says, "it will add to a growing

 recognition among scientists of the importance of epidemics in shaping

 human evolution."
-But that's something all competent historians,
+That's something all competent historians, no matter

-no matter their ancestry, could have said long ago.
+their ancestry, could have told you long ago.